devopstrainings/linux-basics-katakoda/01-Server Creation in AWS/step5.md

-# Lets create a Linux Server.
+# Lets create a CentOS Server.